rackerlabs/support-how-to/content/cloud-load-balancers/cloud-load-balancers-faq.md

 #### How does Rackspace charge for bandwidth (public and private traffic)?

--   **Public** - Standard bandwidth rates apply for outbound transfers.
+-   **Public**: Standard bandwidth rates apply for outbound transfers.
     There is no charge for inbound transfers.
--   **Private** - No charges apply for inbound or outbound bandwidth transfers over the Rackspace internal network.
+-   **Private**: No charges apply for inbound or outbound bandwidth transfers over the Rackspace internal network.

 #### How much does a Rackspace Cloud Load Balancer cost?